Josh Rojas Player Props: Diamondbacks vs. Rockies

-Josh Rojas -- with a slugging percentage of .179 in his past 10 games, including zero homers) -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Dinelson Lamet on the mound, on May 31 at 9:40 PM ET.
+Josh Rojas -- .133 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Chase Anderson on the mound, on June 1 at 3:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rockies.
+In his most recent game he had a hitless showing (0-for-4) against the Rockies.

 Josh Rojas Game Info & Props vs. the Rockies